Section 1. Introduction

-(37) Upon receipt of a disclosure under this Policy, the WPO will assess the information provided to determine whether there is a reasonable indication that misconduct may have occurred and determine an appropriate response.
+(44) Upon receipt of a disclosure under this Policy, the WPO will assess the information provided to determine whether the disclosure qualifies for protection under this Policy, and if it does, to assess whether there is a reasonable indication that misconduct may have occurred.
+The WPO will then determine an appropriate response.

-(38) An investigation team (internal, external, or combination of both as appropriate) will be appointed to investigate reasonable indications of misconduct that falls within the scope of this policy.
+(45) An investigation team (internal, external, or combination of both as appropriate) will be appointed to investigate reasonable indications of misconduct that falls within the scope of this policy.
+The investigation process will be determined by reference to the nature of the protected disclosure and determined by the investigation team.
 Information will be shared with the investigation team in line with the principles outlined in Section 5.

-(39) The investigation team will conduct investigations in a fair and independent manner with all reasonable efforts made to preserve the confidentiality of an investigation.
-The team will be comprised of independent, experienced individuals to ensure the fair and reasonable treatment of employees named in, or related to, the protected disclosure.
+(46) The investigation team will conduct investigations in a fair and independent manner with all reasonable efforts made to preserve the confidentiality of an investigation.
+The team will be comprised of independent, experienced individuals to ensure the fair and reasonable treatment of disclosers and employees named in, or related to, the protected disclosure.

 Conclusion of an Investigation

-(42) The investigation team will provide a report at the conclusion of an investigation to the Board of Directors, or a subset of the Board, if necessary, taking into consideration the details of the disclosure and subsequent investigation.
+(50) The investigation team will provide a report at the conclusion of an investigation to the Board of Directors, or a sub-committee of the Board, if necessary, taking into consideration the details of the disclosure and subsequent investigation.
 This report will set out the findings on the allegations and a summary of the evidence obtained.
 Findings may be that an allegation is: